(Update article: 21-10-2024)

 What is VoLTE

 Voice over LTE (VoLTE) is the new standard for making calls via the 4G network.
-It is still optional in many countries, but due to the phasing out of 2G and 3G worldwide, VoLTE will become the main way for making phone calls within a few years.
+It is still optional in many countries, but due to the phasing out of 2G and 3G worldwide, VoLTE will become the main way for making phone calls.

-In the Netherlands, we continue using 2G for the time being (until 2025), but in the United States, for example, 2G was switched off a long time ago and 3G is currently being phased out.
+In the UK for 2G, the phase-out period from June 2023 to 2025 is mentioned.
+In the United States 2G was switched off a long time ago and 3G is currently being phased out.
 In many places in the US, VoLTE is the only way to make mobile calls.

-It appears that the telecom sector is actually not yet ready to switch to VoLTE.
-The VoLTE standard does not work automatically like GSM (2G) and UMTS (3G) do.
-There are many more aspects to consider.
+It appears that the telecom sector was actually not yet ready to switch to VoLTE.
+The VoLTE standard did not work automatically like GSM (2G) and UMTS (3G) did.
+The VoLTE standard involves many more aspects.

 The creation of a VoLTE standard, for instance